visit-dav/visit/src/doc/gui_manual/Operators/OperatorTypes/ICS/index.rst

 Appearance
 ^^^^^^^^^^

 Specify appearance settings for the curves.
-See specific operator for details on extra settings.
+See each operator for varied settings.

 .. _common ICS streamlines: